-Consider a comparable situation: live theatre has also been hamstrung by the pandemic, with drama lovers now turning to box sets and streaming services.
+Consider a comparable situation: live theatre has also been hamstrung by the pandemic, with drama lovers now turning to box sets.
 It’s not the same thing, of course: like face-to-face training, theatre offers a different, more visceral experience that can’t simply be transplanted to the small screen.
 So, television has to take advantage of its own strengths: accessibility, flexibility, and the capacity to create entirely different experiences (think special effects and big-budget shows).
 Live theatre and TV both have their place, and often complement one another.

 So we can adapt a play for the small screen, but we need to consider the strengths and weaknesses of the new format.
 The same goes for converting classroom training to elearning; you’ll need to make yourself familiar with what’s possible and what’s been proven to be effective.
 Luckily, elearning has its advantages:

 - Learners can work at their own pace at a time that’s convenient to them